ucbl/HyLAR-Reasoner/README.md

 A predicate can also be any of these comparison operators: `<`, `>`, `=`, `<=`, `=>`.

-## Use HyLAR's reasoner in a browser
+## Use HyLAR in a browser

-HyLAR comes with a browserified version.
+HyLAR comes with a browserified version, available using bower: `bower install hylar`.
 Include the file `hylar-client.js` as a script in your page with this line:
 ```html
 <script src="path-to/hylar-client.js"></script>
 ```